minetest/minetest/doc/lua_api.md

       Note: changes to initial properties will only affect entities spawned afterwards, as they are only read when spawning.
 * `minetest.object_refs`
-    * Map of object references, indexed by active object id
+    * Map of object references, indexed by active object ID
 * `minetest.luaentities`
-    * Map of Lua entities, indexed by active object id
+    * Map of Lua entities, indexed by active object ID
 * `minetest.registered_abms`
     * List of ABM definitions
 * `minetest.registered_lbms`